asapdotid/wsl-config/README.md

 ## Customize your Aliases on Ubuntu

->  Copy from repo on `.config ` directory and pate to your root or home user.
+>  Copy from repo on `.config ` directory and paste to your root or home user.

-rename file `.env.sample` to `.env` in your `.config` directory and change content in block:
+Rename file `.env.sample` to `.env` in your `.config` directory and change content in block:

 ``` bash
 # Your environment variables, you should change depend of your system setup